geometalab/hop-plugin-geometry-fields-converter/README.md

 ## Description

 This plugin allows you to convert geometries into the well-known text, well-known binary and point coordinates formats in [Apache Hop]([https://hop.apache.org/) via a Transform.
+This plugin was developed and tested for Apache Hop version 2.16.

 ![Dialog window of the plugin](resources/dialog.png)